longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 ### Active/Passive

-Also termed `Active/Warm Standby`.
-There's a good discussion of the comparison in [this S3GW doc](https://github.com/s3gw-tech/s3gw/blob/main/docs/research/ha/RATIONALE.md).
-The share-manager pod is the Longhorn SPOF analog of S3GW's `radosgw`.
-Even though the feature has been de-prioritized, there is a residual Longhorn issue that still applies: [[FEATURE] Improving recovery times for non-graceful node failures #6803](https://github.com/longhorn/longhorn/issues/6803).

-In this situation, the implementation could look something like this:
-  1. Make the share-manager pod a Deployment of two pods.
-Force them via hard anti-affinity to locate on different nodes.
-(This might take some adjustment on single-node systems, but in that case, HA for node failure is impossible anyway.
-Still, Longhorn would need to alter the deployment to 1 node to avoid an ever-present unshedulable pod.)
-  2. Pick a leader pod, using [leader election](https://kubernetes.io/docs/concepts/architecture/leases/#leader-election) just as Longhorn upgrade package does.
-That leader can mount the RWO volume and export it under the service's ClusterIP, just as at present.
-  3. Weight or configure the ClusterIP mapping so that all traffic to that address is routed to the leader.

-There are a couple of possibilities for the non-leader pod, while it stands by to become the leader.
-Should it mount the volume as well?
-If it does, then that mount has to be `AccessMode: ReadWriteMany` itself so that Kubernetes will permit it.
-It won't actually ever be simultaneously written, since there will be no NFS client traffic to it.
-It is more like the RWX mount used for migration.
+This is the proposed solution.

-If not, then it has to mount when the pod becomes the leader.
-That is a quick operation, so it is probably not worth the complication to have it pre-mounted.
-Either way, the volume attachments must also be updated when the leadership changes.
+If the passive pod does not have the volume mounted, then it has to mount when the pod becomes the leader.
+That runs into the same issues with forcibly cleaning up the previous owning pod.

-### Active/Fast-Failover
+### Active/Rebuild

 Referred to as "Active/Standby" in the S3GW discussion.
-This document will use the term "Fast-failover" to emphasize that the pipeline is rebuilt entirely at the time of failure.
+This document uses the term "Rebuild" to emphasize that the pipeline is reconstructed entirely at the time of failure.
 The focus of the implementation is to make the rebuild as quick as possible.
-This is the option proposed.
+This was the first option proposed, but it has some weaknesses.

+For one, how to detect quickly that the NFS server is probably defunct?
+The early failure detection was to be done by pinging the SM pod over the management network via an RPC interface at some interval.
+If it fails to reply, the pod can be considered functionally dead.
+"Fails to reply" to be defined by a configurable threshold of ping interval and failure count, noting that the longer the overall duration, the slower the failover.
+That is simple enough, but it does have the drawback that the problem might be with the ping-er, not the ping-ee.
+Also, there is no central authority to make the decision, so the proposal was to have each share-manager controller empowered to do so, leading to the possibility of dueling controllers.
+Add to that a background level of network traffic for the pings that would not scale well with increasing numbers of RWX volumes or nodes.
+That could be dealt with by choosing a leader instance of longhorn-manager just as upgrade does, and making it responsible for the liveness ping of all share-managers, as well as forcing failure.
 Other options considered for quick failure detection of the share-manager pod, but discarded:
   - Apply a liveness probe to the share-manager pod.
 But that is probed from `kubelet` on the same node, so that is ineffective when the node itself is down.
-  - Use a Kubernetes Lease, which the pod can refresh in periodic updates and the controller can watch for failure to update.
-Simple, but it does require the share-manager pod to add code for accessing etcd and using CRDs, which it does not currently need to do.
-Plus, it might become a significant load on etcd, if there were hundreds of RWX volumes each updating every few seconds.
+  - Use a Kubernetes Lease, which the pod can refresh in periodic updates and the controller(s) can watch for failure to update.

+The other major weak point was that tear-down of the failing SM pod would have to be done in the context of a node and kubelet that are probably not functional, either.
+All resources such as mounts and attachments would have to be force-deleted in order to be able to apply them to the new pod.
+There was some question about how Kubernetes would respond.

 ## Other References